 Teens are a perennial force in horror, and critics muse that the prevalence of teenagers in these extreme circumstances both “mock[s] the middle-class American dream” and yearns for “the promised comfort and contentment of a loving, supportive bourgeois family.”
-Adults may be present in teen horror, but are largely useless and can’t – or won’t – help the children in their care when they need it.
-In life, teenagers are such a politically-loaded demographic because of political forces that seek to dampen their agency and control their developing sexualities, particularly by the right who fetishize the purity of teen girls in particular.
+While adults may be present in teen horror, they are largely useless and can’t – or won’t – help the children in their care when they need it.
+In life, teenagers are a politically-loaded demographic because of cultural forces that seek to dampen their agency and control their developing sexualities, particularly by those who fetishize the purity of girls in particular.
 So, by identifying a “final girl,” the audience is forced to root for and identify with resourceful young women, their choices and their agency, whether or not we respect them in life.

 Film studies professor Barbara Creed coined the term “monstrous feminine” in 1993 to describe how feminist archetypes express social anxiety around what makes a woman good or bad in the horror genre.
 Whether a virgin, whore, witch, vampire, succubus, castrating lesbian, or overbearing mother, the flavor of a woman’s damnation changes depending on how we define good and bad women in a horror story, and this determines whether she will make it out alive.

-Later, in 2005, professor Aviva Briefel observed that female monsters in horror rarely commit acts of violence out of pleasure but “commit acts of violence out of revenge for earlier abuse by parents, partners, rapists, and other offenders.”
-This rule of horror tropes is reflected in real life where the majority of women incarcerated for murder did so during domestic quarrels, killing a loved one.
+Professor Aviva Briefel observed that female monsters in horror rarely commit acts of violence out of pleasure but “commit acts of violence out of revenge for earlier abuse by parents, partners, rapists, and other offenders.”
+This rule of horror tropes is reflected in real life where the majority of women incarcerated for murder have long, complicated histories with trauma and violence, often in the domestic sphere.
 In life, as in the movies, when women kill, it’s largely to survive abuse, or an extension of abuse in our care work and domestic labor.
-In other words, our monstrosity is largely tied to being women in a misogynist world.
+In other words, our monstrosity is largely tied to the generational trauma of being women in a misogynist world.

 Horror and intertextualism

-“Deliberate intertextuality” is a literary device that occurs when an artist intentionally makes reference to other art forms as a way to deepen the intellectual or artistic experience for the audience.
-It’s a fancy term for recognizing when a text references a prior text, and in visual media, has become very popular in pop culture through the use of “extended universes” and “Easter eggs.”
+“Deliberate intertextuality” is a fancy term for recognizing when a text references a prior text, and in visual media, has become very popular in pop culture through the use of “extended universes” and “Easter eggs.”
 Horror loves a good reference.
+Intertextuality is, in short, the literary device used when an artist intentionally makes reference to other art forms as a way to deepen the intellectual or artistic experience for the audience.